-- the total value of the portfolio and the balance of the trading bank account: - a complete list of all investments in the portfolio, including the 'Fair Value' of any tradeable investments; - a break up of the portfolio per institution, showing the rating for each institution: - a comparison of interest earned to budget for the month and year to date: - a comparison of weighted average interest rate and 90 day BBSW for the month and year to date; - a statement as to whether the investments are in accordance with the Local Government Act, Regulations and Council's Investment Policy; and - a commentary on portfolio performance and other matters of interest. - 14.3 Annual financial statements must be prepared by Council in accordance with the Local Government Code of Accounting Practice & Financial Reporting (the Code).
+- the total value of the portfolio and the balance of the trading bank account: - a complete list of all investments in the portfolio, including the 'Fair Value' of any tradeable investments; - a break up of the portfolio per institution, showing the rating for each institution; - a comparison of interest earned to budget for the month and year to date; - a comparison of weighted average interest rate and 90 day BBSW for the month and year to date; - a statement as to whether the investments are in accordance with the Local Government Act, Regulations and Council's Investment Policy; - a commentary on portfolio performance and other matters of interest; and - an analysis of investments as to whether or not they are fossil fuel aligned. - 15.3 Annual financial statements must be prepared by Council in accordance with the Local Government Code of Accounting Practice & Financial Reporting (the Code).
 The Code sets the minimum requirements set by the Australian Accounting Standards and the Office of Local Government, including accounting for investments.

-15. POLICY REVIEW
+16. POLICY REVIEW